hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_metric_alarm.html.markdown

 The following arguments are supported:

 * `alarm_name` - (Required) The descriptive name for the alarm.
 This name must be unique within the user's AWS account
 * `comparison_operator` - (Required) The arithmetic operation to use when comparing the specified Statistic and Threshold.
 The specified Statistic value is used as the first operand.
 Either of the following is supported: `GreaterThanOrEqualToThreshold`, `GreaterThanThreshold`, `LessThanThreshold`, `LessThanOrEqualToThreshold`.
+Additionally, the values  `LessThanLowerOrGreaterThanUpperThreshold`, `LessThanLowerThreshold`, and `GreaterThanUpperThreshold` are used only for alarms based on anomaly detection models.
 * `evaluation_periods` - (Required) The number of periods over which data is compared to the specified threshold.
 * `metric_name` - (Optional) The name for the alarm's associated metric.
   See docs for [supported metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CW_Support_For_AWS.html).